How we teach

 We use traditional classroom group learning activities, individual tuition, question and answer, coding challenges, certificate tasks, individual exploration and research, and our own bespoke online games making tutorial, exercises and coding examples.
 Our variety of approaches ensures that every students is taught in a way suitable for their preferences and needs.

 Each student is continually assessed to ensure they have an approriate level of challenge, and stretched to ensure they continue to learn.
 As they progress they are given more freedom to set their own goals and develop their own ideas.
 At the end of every group learning session, students are encouraged to mod and develop the game they have been making, adding their own ideas.

 Our students do not only learn how to originate on the computer, but also how to transfer creative work by way of scanning and photographing.
 For example, to create images, a student may photograph or scan pictures they have drawn and painted, and then use computer based editng tools such as Pixelmator and those provided within Scratch.

 Using the internet

 Unless a student is attending one of our 12-14yrs activities, there is very little use of the internet by the students, and then only under the supervision of our teachers.
 Most of our activities involve originating media using locally installed software.

 Team work & peer learning

-In the early sessions of a course, we assess the children to ensure pairings are constructive and mutually beneficial for each child.
+In the early sessions of an activity, we assess the children to ensure pairings are constructive and mutually beneficial for each child.